ajaibghar-co/jwara_gathertown_cards/src/characters/priest.md

   - img: /img/basket_easter_1.png
   - img: /img/kempegowwdatowerrock-transparent.png
 ---
-This temple is for Annamma Devi, our fever goddess.
-Most of the families who come here to worship have either recently suffered from some kind of fever illness, or are praying for the protection of a loved one, usually children.
-Annamma temple is more than just a shelter for the goddess.
-She is considered as a guardian goddess of Bengaluru.
-Our belief is that fever is a punishment from a goddess.
-So after recovering from illness, the goddess has to be appeased.
+This temple is devoted to Annamma Devi, our fever goddess.
+Most families coming here to worship have either recently suffered from a fever related illness or are praying for the protection of a loved one, usually their children.
+Annamma temple is more than just a shelter for the goddess, she is considered to be a guardian of Bengaluru.
+Our belief is that fever is a punishment from the goddess and the goddess must be appeased through offerings and worship after recovery.